 ...encounter a wide array of gorgeous sea life...

 When it comes to the islands of the French Caribbean, Guadeloupe is the most popular country for diving .
 Not only are the waters that surround Guadeloupe relatively calm, but the government has taken certain measures to ensure protection of the area's marine life.
 This allows coral, fish, and other sea creatures to thrive, and gives divers the opportunity to see them at their finest.

 Before you can go diving in Guadeloupe, you've got to learn the ropes.
 Many hotels offer what are called “resort dive courses,” in which you spend a day focusing on instruction and practicing your newfound skills in the hotel pool.
 This way you gain your certification, and can hire someone to take you out to dive.
 Local dive companies also offer these courses, and the price of the course usually includes your first real dive into the sea.

 Be aware that because the official language of Guadeloupe is French, it can be hard to find an English speaking instructor.
 Your hotel concierge desk should be able to direct you to someone that speaks your language.

-There are 24 dive services, a dive shop, and at least 28 interesting dive sites in the area.
+There are 24 dive services, a dive shop, and at least 28 interesting dive sites to choose from.

-The dive shop available are shown directly below.
+The dive shop worth considering are shown in the table below.

 |Sa Ka Plonje||Dive Shop//12577||(069) 091-9908||6.1 mi.
 East of Central Grand-Bourg||Marie-Galante|

-If you're ready to dive, you might want to contact Les Heures Saines.
+If you're ready to go diving, you might want to check with Les Heures Saines.
 Offering certified training courses and several dives around the area daily, Les Heures Saines always has something going on related to scuba diving.
 They are located in Bouillante, in western Guadeloupe.

 |Alavama||(059) 028-6549||Ste.
 Rose, Northwestern part of Guadeloupe||Basse-Terre|